-On Monday 23 January 1995, the flood reporting Service for the Rhine River was established at 07.00 in co-operation with the state and federal Services.
-Since the calculations based on the forecast models indicated that reporting levels at Koblenz (450 cm) and Maxau (650 cm) would be surpassed during the next 24 hours, the reporting Service was established already before the reporting levels were reached.
-On the basis of weather forecasts and the course of floods in the tributaries, it was expected that the water-level at Koblenz would exceed 700 cm within the next 24 hours (first flood Situation report for the Rhine on 23 January 1995, 11.00).
+1995 - On Monday 23 January 1995, the flood reporting service for the Rhine River was established at 07.00 in cooperation with the state and federal Services.
+Since the calculations based on the forecast models indicated that reporting levels at Koblenz (450 cm) and Maxau (650 cm) would be surpassed during the next 24 hours, the reporting service was established already before the reporting levels were reached.
+On the basis of weather forecasts and the course of floods in the tributaries, it was expected that the water level at Koblenz would exceed 700 cm within the next 24 hours.

-The flood reporting service was active around-the-clock starting on 25 January 1995, in response to the fast rising water-levels and hazardous flood waves.
-Not before 1 February 1995, the flood danger abated and the staff of the reporting Services could shift to regulär working hours.
+The flood reporting service went into fulltime Operation, starting on 25 January 1995, in response to the fast rising water levels and hazardous flood waves, and remained so until 1 February.
 During the flood, an additional flood report besides the regulär daily report was prepared and disseminated every evening.
-Already on 25 January 1995, a a warning was issued that the downstream levels of the Rhine at Koblenz could reach or even rise above those of the "December Flood" of 1993.
-Altogether 22 flood reports were disseminated by the flood reporting Services during the period from 23 January until 3 February 1995 for the Rhine section in Rhineland-Palatinate.
-The flood Situation reports used forecasting periods of 24 hours for the Rhine, because longer forecasts would be less reliable given the present state of technology.
+Already on 25 January 1995 a warning was issued that the downstream levels of the Rhine at Koblenz could reach or even rise above those of the 'December Flood' of 1993.
+Altogether 22 flood reports were disseminated by the flood reporting Services.